 In the last decade individual and collective human intelligence were used in combination with computer algorithms to solve complex scientific problems.
 These are problems with many degrees of freedom where computational algorithms alone struggle to find the best solution.
 This approach was successfully used in different research fields as comparative genomics, structural biology, macromolecular crystallography and RNA design.
 Here we described an attempt to use a similar approach in small-molecule drug design.
-More specifically we assessed the human search strategy in chemical space exploration problems where specific, predetermined molecules had to be found between the 1060 possibilities.
-Finally, results were compared to those obtained by different in silico de novo designers assessed in a recently published benchmark suite.
-This allows, for the first time, to compare human intelligence with artificial intelligence in de novo drug design.
+More specifically we assessed the human search strategy in chemical space exploration problems where specific, predetermined molecules had to be found between the almost infinite possibilities.
+Finally, results were compared to those obtained by different automatic de novo designers assessed in a recently published benchmark suite.
+This allows to have a first direct comparison between human and artificial intelligence in de novo drug design.